btf7/6502-Emulator/README.md

 You must pass a 64KiB file as input - this file will be loaded into processor memory before the processor is started.

+This emulator supports all official 6502 instructions.
+If any opcode other than the official ones is read, the emulator will crash.

 If you move the window or grab the title bar, the emulator will freeze until you let go - this is a Windows feature I can't easily work around

 ## Memory Layout